ZebraFlesh/ember-cli-happy-splitter/README.md

 Ember component that implements a split panel (AKA split view, split container).
 It tries to have very little opinion about the container and the nested views.

 Why is it happy?
-Because there are no content security provider violations! &#9786;
+Because there are no content security policy violations! &#9786;

 ## Installation